DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go.md

 ### Close

-You can close the Devcycle client to stop the SDK from polling for configs and stop it from flushing events on an interval.
+You can close the DevCycle client to stop the SDK from polling for configs and flushing events on an interval.
+Any pending events will be immediately flushed.
 Only usable in local bucketing mode.

 ```go